Toddler Science: Plants Absorb Water from their Roots

 - Place stalks into the water and using stalk stir very gently until food coloring is dispersed evenly.

-- Have child make predictions about what will happen.
+- Have child/class make predictions about what will happen.
 Write it in a simple sentence and "point and read" together.

 - Cut the bottom of the celery and you can see where the water was transported up into the celery stem.

 If you plan to do only one color, consider selecting blue.
 We found blue to have the most vibrant results.
-The three colors we tested were purple, red and blue.
+The colors we tested were purple, red and blue, green and orange.
+The blue was significantly brighter.
+After trying this three times, we noted the blue water level goes down the quickest.

 Sequencing Board